ned14/nedtries/Readme.md

 <ul>
 	<li>Added some support for architectures where CHAR_BIT is not 8.
 Thanks
     to Sebastian Ramadan for contributing this.</li>
+    <li>Disable the STL container being compiled by default, and stop suppressing
+    warnings about strict aliasing type punning.</li>
 </ul>
 <h3>v1.02 Final (9th July 2012):</h3>
 <ul>